 Performing edition of the little known Beethoven Violin Concerto in C – The only version in existence that has three movements.

 Stephen has recently focused on writing symphonies.
-Work has begun on a sixth symphony and there are plans to record the fifth symphony in the Czech Republic.
+He has now completed a cycle of seven and he plans to record the fifth symphony in the Czech Republic.
 The second symphony, along with ‘Concerto Catalan’ for clarinet and orchestra, A Song for Sarah, Das Karussell (for soprano & orchestra) and a revised slow movement from his cello concerto have all been recorded with the Brno Filharmonie, conducted by Mikel Toms.

 Stephen continues to conduct the New Year’s concert given by the Honhardt Camerata in southern Germany.